openSUSE/yomi/README.md

 ## Container

-Because the versatility of Salt, is possible to execute the modules that belong to the `salt-minion` service Yomi without the requirement of any `salt-master` nor `salt-minion` service running.
+Because the versatility of Salt, it's possible to execute the modules that belong to the `salt-minion` service Yomi without the requirement of any `salt-master` nor `salt-minion` service running.
 We could launch the installation via only the `salt-call` command in local mode.

-Because of that, es possible to deliver Yomi as a single container, composed of the different Salt and Yomi modules and states.
+Because of that, it is possible to deliver Yomi as a single container, composed of the different Salt and Yomi modules and states.

 We can boot a machine using any mechanism, like a recovery image, and